 I recently read a parenting book that really spoke to me.
 Yes, I read a lot of books on parenting.
 I am in the thick of things with three little ones.
 Every day brings new challenges and new stages, and I feel like I am constantly trying to figure out how to keep up with it all.
 Some books I agree with, some make me confident that I do not want to do what they are advising.
 This time I found one that made me want to call up the authors and say thank you.
 I really want to give this book to all my mom friends.
 We all work so hard to be the best, well, everything we can be.
 And I know most of us still feel like we are falling behind every day.
 We aren’t though.
 We need to unmask the myths we pile on ourselves about motherhood and embrace the great job we all do.
-(Note: This post does contain amazon affiliate links.
+(Note: This post does contain Amazon affiliate links.
 All opinions are my own.
 Please see my disclosure for more information.)

 I like to think of it this way.
 Our children take 18 years to reach (legal) adulthood.
 During this time they are newborns, infants, toddlers, preschoolers, children, tweens, teens, and more.
 We wouldn’t expect them to reach every milestone at one time, even in one year.
 It takes that full 18 years to get everything done.
 Why do we think we will hit all of our life goals every day?
 We can’t, and we won’t.
 We need to look at our own lives from farther away.
 Don’t just look at one day, or even one week.
 Maybe you the house wasn’t spotless this week.
 Maybe your kid was more Cheerio than boy because that is all he would eat.
 Maybe you are staying home instead of furthering your career.
 Maybe you let your children watch one show too many.
 But back up a bit more.
 Over the course of your life, heck even just over the course of motherhood there have been times when you did your best to make meals healthy.
 You cleaned with abandon.
 You spent time just being with your kids.
 You did it all.
 You were enough.